 The basic point types can be summarized like this:

-For drawing charts from GpsPrune, and if you're using a Microsoft system, don't forget to call the program "
+For drawing charts from GpsPrune, and if you're using a Microsoft system, you have to follow different rules according to the version number of Gnuplot that you're using.

-gnuplot, the chart will be drawn but will disappear again immediately.
-To fix this, go to Settings -> Set program paths in GpsPrune, and give the path to
+gnuplot.exe).
+To fix this, go to Settings -> Set program paths in GpsPrune, and give the full path to

 pgnuplot.exe instead.
 See the gnuplot faq for more information on this.
 Thanks to Javier for the feedback.